 Your important nonprofit or exciting startup will help the world be a better place.
 But now you’ve got to raise money.
 You’ve created a terrific pitch deck; have a highly competent management team and terms; have access to good outreach lists; are sending out slick marketing missives that show your professionalism and integrity; and have identified donor prospects with major gift potential.
 You’ve designed a multi-channel approach to build relationships with small investors and donors to excite them to give more.

-Why aren’t you raising all the funding you deserve?
+Why aren’t you raising all the money you deserve?

 It’s a decision issue.
 Somehow your investors must choose between giving their money to you or putting it somewhere else that seems equally promising.
-With a finite amount to donate, they must decide where to put their funds.
+With a finite amount to invest, they must decide where to put their funds.
+How will they decide?

 CRITERIA VS. CONTENT

-Ultimately, people choose to donate based on their own choice criteria and beliefs.
-While your purpose is undoubtedly important, unless folks know how to choose one worthy beneficiary over another, they will do nothing, regardless of how compelling your goals, marketing, market share, or growth potential.
+Ultimately, people choose to invest based on their own choice criteria and beliefs.
+While your purpose is undoubtedly important and your pitch deck substantive, unless a startup matches an investor’s criteria and they know the risks involved with investing in you, they will do nothing, regardless of how compelling your goals, marketing, market share, or growth potential.

-We forget that, for the most part, decisions are made unconsciously, before content is even considered; we have no access to the hidden or historic arrangements, political mind-fields, or unconscious biases that dictate someone’s choice criteria.
+For the most part, decisions are made unconsciously before content is directly considered, not to mention you have no access to the hidden or historic events, political mind-fields, or unconscious biases that dictate someone’s choice criteria.

 HOW PEOPLE CHOOSE

-In other words, just because we’ve got a worthy cause or important product, people won’t give us money unless it meets their unspoken criteria.
+Sadly, regardless of your worthy cause or important product, people won’t give you money unless it meets their unspoken criteria.
+It’s here you unwittingly lose investors.

-These questions (a form of question I invented [Facilitative Questions™]) enable the Other’s discovery and make it possible to expand their criteria beyond their automatic choices.
-So if I never contribute to causes that involve for-profit business, if a big-box store is fundraising to give their employee’s children better healthcare and I recognize I must go beyond my unconscious criteria, I might have greater choice.
+These questions make it possible for potential investors to find their unconscious criteria beyond their automatic choices.
+So if I never contribute to causes that involve for-profit business, if a small software group is fundraising to give their employee’s children better healthcare I might go beyond my unconscious criteria and invest.

-At my suggestion, one of my clients posed an initial Facilitative Question™ when seeking Round B funding, before pitching.
-As a woman, she understood she had less than a 4% chance of getting funded and hoped to trigger the investor’s better angels:
+At my suggestion, one of my clients posed this Facilitative Question™ as her first statement when seeking Round B funding, before pitching.
+As a woman, she understood she had less than a 4% chance of getting funded and hoped to trigger the investor’s better angels.

 What would you need to know about me, my level of skill and professionalism, and my ability to manage a start-up, to trust that as a woman I was worthy of your investment?